-5 The Gammack Trust is a charitable Trust with a perpetual life with the Gammack Trust deed outlining that the land must be held for agricultural purposes and cannot be sold or subdivided for urban development.
+6 https://greaterchristchurch.org.nz/assets/Documents/greaterchristchurch/Our-Space-consultation/Draft-Our-Space-2018-2048.pdf with PC78 being a natural, in-sequence extension of existing urban areas (Falcon's Landing, PC75 and Acland Park).
+Rolleston's growth rate is well above the predicted forecasts, with the PC78 area identified in the 2009 Structure Plan coming 'online' well in-advance of the predicted dates in the Structure Plan.

-- According to the Rolleston Structure Plan Development Sequence (2009), the southeastern 'quadrant' was not due for implementation until 2041-2075.
-The Our Space 2018-2018 (2018) Figure 166 also adopted the study area of the Rolleston Structure Plan - Overall, given the context described above, I consider that urban development should and will inevitably grow to the southeast of Rolleston with PC75 being a natural, in-sequence extension of existing urban areas (Falcon's Landing and Acland Park).
-Rolleston's growth rate is well above the predicted forecasts, with the PC75 area identified in the 2009 Structure Plan coming 'online' well in-advance of the predicted dates in the Structure Plan.
-The Structure Plan forecasts growth to 20,000 residents in 20447, a milestone which may have already been reached (17,499 residents in 20188). - The Rolleston Structure Plan has played an important role in directing the town's growth and urban form.
+The Rolleston Structure Plan has played an important role in directing the Town's growth and urban form.
 I am of the opinion that the Structure Plan is important as a guide for growth, but its relevance is reducing due to its lack of updating, particularly in terms of timing or staging.
-If the document were treated as a 'live' document, continually reviewed and updated to address current conditions then it would have more relevance and application. - 19 Below, I outline how these blocks can contribute to well-functioning urban environments.
+If the document were treated as a 'live' document, continually reviewed and updated to address current conditions then it would have more relevance and application.

-CONNECTIVITY AND WALKABILITY
+6 CONNECTIVITY AND WALKABILITY

-- Walkability and connectivity are key principles of the ODP with a hierarchy of street types and connections provided throughout the area.
+- 6.1 Below, I outline how PC78 can contribute to well-functioning urban environments. - 6.2 Walkability and connectivity are key principles of the ODP, with a hierarchy of street types and connections provided throughout the area.
 The aim of the movement network is to provide a range of modal options for residents, to reduce car-dependency for short local trips while recognising private vehicle use is necessary for longer trips.
-The ODP encourages connectivity using primary and secondary routes running through the area from west to east, with a primary connection linking Ed Hillary Drive (CRETS road in Acland Park) to Lincoln Rolleston Road.
-Both primary and secondary routes will provide pedestrian and cycle facilities on both sides of the road, street trees and parking. - 21 Smaller tertiary streets (not shown) or local/neighbourhood streets will ideally run north-south to create a highly connected and permeable neighbourhood.
+The ODP encourages connectivity using primary and secondary routes running through the area from west to east, with a primary connection linking Lady Isaac Drive (in Acland Park) to Lincoln-Rolleston Road (highlighted on Figure 4 of my attached figures).
+Both primary and secondary routes will generally provide pedestrian and cycle facilities on both sides of the road, street trees and parking. - 6.3 Smaller tertiary streets (not shown) or local/neighbourhood streets will ideally run north-south to create a highly connected and permeable neighbourhood.
 These roads are not shown to allow future design flexibility at the final subdivision stage.
 The design of the local streets will encourage slow vehicle movements combined with pedestrian and cycle facilities, either separate or shared depending on the design of the street.
 The layout of the blocks will have a predominantly north-south orientation where possible to maximise solar gain into rear yards (outdoor living spaces) of all properties.
 Supporting the road network, off road pedestrian and cycle paths will connect through to existing networks where they exist.